verrazzano/docs/content/en/docs/howto/customlogging/_index.md

-# Custom Fluentd Sidecar
+---
+title: "Customize Fluentd Sidecars"
+linkTitle: Customize Fluentd Sidecars
+description: "A guide for deploying custom Fluentd sidecars"
+weight: 3
+draft: true
+---

-In order to add flexibility and customization to logging with Verrazzano, additional components must be created to interact with the Verrazzano logging DaemonSet.
+In order to add flexibility and customization to logging with Verrazzano, you must create additional components to interact with the Verrazzano logging DaemonSet.
-Verrazzano currently manages Fluentd sidecars as a means to collect and funnel logs to the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}).
+Verrazzano currently manages Fluentd sidecars to collect and funnel logs to the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}).
 However, these sidecars are not currently customizable.
-If users want to utilize alternative Fluentd configurations or images, users can create their own sidecar to interact with the DaemonSet.
+If you want to utilize alternative Fluentd configurations or images, you can create their own sidecar to interact with the DaemonSet.
-Outlined below are steps necessary to create and deploy a Fluentd sidecar that interacts with the Verrazzano Fluentd DaemonSet
+The following steps show you how to create and deploy a Fluentd sidecar that interacts with the Verrazzano Fluentd DaemonSet.

 ## Fluentd Custom Sidecar Configuration File